 Because core muscles tend to respond to pain or injury by shutting down and don’t automatically begin working properly after the initial pain goes away, they should be trained differently than muscles you can see.
 Core muscles are trained with an emphasis on slow control, while muscles on the outside, those you can ‘see’, generally need stretching.
 Core muscle training should emphasize balance, control and smoothness.

-- Max time Plank – Get into push up position.
-Instead of staying on your hands, place your elbows on the ground shoulder width apart.
+- Max time Plank – Get into a pushup position.
+Instead of staying on your hands, place your elbows on the ground shoulder-width apart.
 Hold for max time.

 - Short 50–100m Sprints – This may not sound like a core exercise, but if done properly at about 85-90% max effort, you will be engaging your obliques during the run.

-- Mountain Climbers – Get into push up position.
+- Mountain Climbers – Get into a pushup position.
 Pull your right knee in towards left elbow across your chest, pause and return it to push up position.
 Then repeat on the left side.
 Do 3 sets of 20.

-- "Core" is not doing a million crunches until your lower back kills you.
-Core is the center of your strength and stability!
+- Variations - "Core" is not doing a million crunches until your lower back kills you.
+The core is the center of your strength and stability!
 Variations of planks, yoga, push-ups all engage and strengthen the abdomen and lower back.

-- Beginner Plank with Leg Lifts – hold forearm plank with 5 second alternating leg lifts.
-Lift right leg for 5 seconds, switch to left leg for 5 second.
-Do one minute total, taking a 20–30 second rest and repeat.
+- Beginner Plank with Leg Lifts – hold forearm plank with 5-second alternating leg lifts.
+Lift right leg for 5 seconds, switch to your left leg for 5 seconds.
+Do one minute total, taking a 20–30-second rest and repeat.